 A class action is a type of lawsuit filed with the court on behalf of a large group of people or “class” of individuals that have been injured or wronged.
 The class is represented by the law firm and the case is generally decided upon a single member of the class who is sometimes referred to as the “class representative or class rep.”

 Why Our Victoza Lawyers Are Filing Individual Lawsuits

 In some instances, a class action may offer some advantages, as they aggregate a large number of individualized claims into one representational lawsuit.
 The aggregation can increase the efficiency of the legal process, lower the costs of litigation, and in some cases offer the solution to a common problem wherein small recoveries do not provide the incentive for any individual or law firm to file an individual lawsuit.

 However, a class action suit can also be a detriment to many class members, as they are often forced into a blanket “low ball settlement” and higher attorney fees.

 At Schmidt & Clark, LLP we understand that our clients are suffering emotionally and economically due to loss of wages and/or high medical bills and we plan to maximize each client’s recovery by filing individual Victoza lawsuits on their behalf.

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Victoza lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

-Again, if you got pancreatic cancer from Victoza, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+Again, if you got pancreatic cancer from Victoza, you should contact our law firm immediately by using the form below or dialing (866) 588-0600.
+You may be entitled to compensation by filing a class-action suit and our lawyers can help.